As an Amazon Associate I earn from qualifying purchases.

 Enter your email & get this sent to your inbox!
 Plus you’ll get great new recipes from us every week!

 In this recipe, sweet, tart, and juicy apricots bake into a tender filling beneath a crispy, crunchy oat brown sugar topping.
-Add to that optional lavender for a customizable, crowd-pleasing dessert that’s naturally vegan, optionally gluten-free and refined sugar-free, can be enjoyed hot or cold, and is perfect for summer.
+Add an optional lavender flavor for an intriguing twist!
+This naturally vegan, optionally gluten-free and refined sugar-free dessert can be enjoyed hot or cold, and is perfect for summer.

 The Ingredients